harrykhlo/rugby_club/README.md

 This is an application for rugby clubs and their members managing their game activities which includes membership, team, game, club managements.
 The application pages and functions are given in the following sections.

+## Design

+This application consists of three pages which are login, member and admin.
+The login page is the entry point of the application for both admins and members.
+A user selects their name and login into their own page.
+The system can distinguish between members and admins, bringing the users to a right page according to their identity after login.
+The member and admin pages show corresponding user information and provide corresponding functions according to their identity.
+The functions are given via a button click on the pages accordingly.

+## Assumptions

+This application assumes user always enter the date in yyyy-mm-dd format, and time in hh:mm:ss format.

 ## Login Page

 - Functions of Login Page